Victorgonbu/Movie-Couch/README.md

 - Git clone https://github.com/Shaqri/Movie-Couch.git
 - Move to the root directory in your command line
 - run `yarn install` to install all dependencies
-- run `yarn start` to start app in your localhost
+- run `yarn start` to start the app in your localhost

 ## Author